 This is my Pommes de Terre Boulangères recipe:

 - 1 Clove Garlic Crushed and chopped

 - 2 Pounds High Starch Potato Yukon Gold

 - 1 Teaspoon Salt

-- Slice bacon into ¼ inch pieces, in a hot skillet, fry the bacon until crisp, remove the bacon and discard all but 3 tablespoons of fat.
+- Slice bacon into ¼ inch pieces, in a hot skillet, fry the bacon until crisp, remove the bacon and discard all but 2 tablespoons of fat.

-- Combine the onions and bacon and place in the bottom of a 10 x 8-inch casserole dish
+- Combine the onions and bacon and place in the bottom of an 8 x 10-inch casserole dish

-- Remove the cooked thyme and replace with a fresh garnish for presentation.
+- Remove the cooked thyme and replace it with a fresh garnish for presentation.

 The Pommes Boulangères is a bit like putting together an easy puzzle.